This is one seriously epic Best Life 'Back-Pocket' Adventure in more ways than one - and we can't wait to take you with us.

 The Channel Crossing - Straddie to Moreton

-Day Three of our expedition is a big one - the paddle from North Stradbroke and Moreton Island across South Passage.
+Day Two of our expedition is a big one - the paddle from North Stradbroke to Moreton Island across South Passage.
 Using the slack tide we carefully navigate our way around the sandbanks and network of channels that have left many an unwary sailor high and dry.

 This is our night of true wilderness underneath a starry summer sky.